AI Portrait Translation — Conditional Diffusion Model Built from Scratch

 Model Training Paradigm Conditioning Task

-cDDPM (54 epochs) Diffusion, iterative denoising FiLM + CFG Day2Night
+cDDPM (54 epochs) Diffusion, iterative denoising Concatenation + CFG Day2Night

 GAN (Baseline) Adversarial, generator-discriminator Standard conditional Day2Night